 Along with Krka Falls, there are two must-see gorgeous monasteries in Krka National Park.
 One is a Catholic and another is Orthodox Christian.

 3.1 Visovac Monastery

 Visovac Monastery is a Croatian Catholic monastery on Visovac Island in the middle of Visovac Lake within Krka National Park.

 Augustin monks founded it in the 14th century.
 But they left it and the Franciscan friars took it and have been running it since the 15th century.
 The church with the monastery is dedicated to Our Lady, the Mother of God.
 For it and its breathtaking beauty, the island is popularly called the Mother of God Island.
 Along with the church and the monastery with its impressive gardens, visitors can visit a museum with a collection of rare books and paintings.

-As of 2023, only 4 Franciscan friars live on the island, while the idyllic island remains a place of peace, beauty, and prayers.
+Today, only 4 Franciscan friars live on the island, while the idyllic island remains a place of peace, beauty, and prayers.
 Visovac is a unique place of natural beauty, historical heritage, and religious significance.